Introduction

 As you can see, the ESQLHelper class can make it easier to work with the data returned from esql.query

 .
-You can learn more about the Elasticsearch Ruby Client and its helpers in theΒ official documentation.
+You can learn more about the Elasticsearch Ruby Client and its helpers in the official documentation.
 And if you have any feedback, questions or requests, don't hesitate to create a new issue in the client's repository.

 Elasticsearch is packed with new features to help you build the best search solutions for your use case.
-Start a free trial now.
+Dive into our sample notebooks to learn more, start a free cloud trial, or try Elastic on your local machine now.